Not Safe for Work (film): Release

 On June 6, 2013, it was reported that the film would bypass a theatrical release and would instead get a VOD release at an unspecified date.

-On February 3, 2014, the poster for the film was released, along with the news of the film's DVD release on April 15, 2014.
-On February 23, 2014, a trailer for the film was released.

 On February 27, 2014, the film was described as "long-finished" by Universal Studios chairman Donna Langley, who said that while the film would not get a theatrical release, it might get a video on-demand release.
 "Someday we believe there will be an opportunity to monetize that movie on a distribution platform or as a bundle [sold with other films].
 It's theoretical, but we're assuming distribution is going to become more varied."

-The film was released in the United States on DVD on May 9, 2014.
-On September 9, 2014, it was announced that the film would be released digitally in October 2014.
+On February 3, 2014, the US poster for the film was released, along with the news of the film's (extras-free) DVD release on April 15, 2014.
+On February 23, 2014, a trailer for the film was released.
+It was then released on an identical, extras-free Blu-ray in Europe India, Japan and Brazil; and digitally in October 2014.